8 Mistakes That Kill Your Retail Sales Training And How To Fix Them

 The Industrial Revolution gave rise to training disciplines based on inputting information and regurgitating it for a test - essentially treating people like machines.

-Yet in 2016, many companies still work under this paradigm.
+Yet, many companies still work under this paradigm.
 They mistakenly use techniques like locking new hires up in a training room, isolated from the world.
-Or sitting them in front of a monitor, “learning” information online without real interaction with humans.
+Or sitting them in front of a monitor, “learning” information online without real human interaction.

 How to fix it: